Gokay1904/machine-learning-theory-101/readme.md

-In this project, I aim to collect the types of optimizers, regression models, classification types used in neural networks in machine learning with the related mathematical equations in a library.
+machine-learning-theory-101

 ---

-It is not a portfolio project.
+In this project, I aim to collect the types of optimizers, regression models, classification types used in neural networks in machine learning with the related mathematical equations in a library.